Spring/Summer 2019 Newsletter

 ARftA called on the “drum major for the arts” in Arkansas schools: State Sen. Joyce Elliott (D-Little Rock) and presented her with the numbers: The arts industry in Arkansas has had an economic impact of $2.7 billion and created 34,000 jobs, according to a 2015 analysis.
 As good as those figures are, the job total doesn’t include part-time work, so it under-represents the total impact.

 Thanks to Senator Joyce Elliott, the caucus was formed and ARftA introduced them at Arts Advocacy Day last November.
-The beauty of this caucus is that its bipartisan and the members represent the eight districts.
-One of the big ideas we shared with the Arkansas Times is our goal to give arts a seat at the table at the Arkansas Development Economic Commission.
+The beauty of this caucus is that its bipartisan.
+One of the big ideas we shared with the Arkansas Times is our goal to advocate for a seat at the table at the Arkansas Economic Development Commission.
 With the caucus' help, we hope to successfully reach that goal and many more.

 Your membership and participation in Arkansans for the Arts is very important and we urge you to invite others to join.
-We are planning to come to every district with our message and initiative to help develop the creative economy.
+We are planning to come to every district with our message and initiative to help educate each district about the arts' creative economy.
 Thank you for your membership and active participation.
+We look forward to seeing you at our upcoming events and our Annual Membership Meeting in October.

 Garbo Hearne, ARftA Chair